amarkum/interview-refresher-java-bigdata/src/main/resources/notes/platform/maven-git-notes.md

 ## The local config file is in the project directory:
 `.git/config`

-## The global config file in in your home directory:
+## The global config file in your home directory:
 `~/.gitconfig`

 ## Change User Name